+Now we enter the final stretch with the three Kanye albums ranked as his best.
 In his widely acclaimed third album and common fan favorite, Kanye brings the heat.
 The legend of the album began with beating 50 Cent in the highly publicized album sales competition when Graduation and 50’s Curtis dropped on the same day.
 Kanye had just come off touring with rock band U2, and playing stadiums seemed to put him in the mindset to create music meant to be performed on the largest possible stages.

 Good Life is one of those feelin’ fly tracks to crank on a Friday after work, or any day of the week if you’re Kanye West.
 On Can’t Tell Me Nothing, Kanye reflects on his growing hubris and how he’s handled it up this point:

 I feel the pressure, under more scrutinyCan’t Tell Me Nothing